 Who should participate?

 Our restoration activities (native planting and invasive plant removal) give community members of all ages and backgrounds the opportunity to restore native biodiversity while removing plastic, micro-plastic and other pollution before it enters our ocean.
 Participants will learn how to become part of the solution in responding to climate change by planting a diversity of native plants that are as economically beneficial as they are environmentally important and aesthetically beautiful.
 In Phase I of RGC, we surpassed our goal by engaging over 1,200 people.
-If you know of a garden club, school group, tourist group, volunteer group etc. in Palm Beach County that would be interested in helping us restore coastal biodiversity through a field trip or event or learning more about coastal conservation through a presentation or workshop, please reach out to our Education and Outreach Coordinator, Cara Abbott, at firstname.lastname@example.org.
+If you know of a garden club, school group, tourist group, volunteer group etc. in Palm Beach County that would be interested in helping us restore coastal biodiversity through a field trip or event or learning more about coastal conservation through a presentation or workshop, please reach out to our please reach out to our Conservation Program Manager, Liz Dutra, at firstname.lastname@example.org.